benalittlewhile/dotfiles/README.md

 I've moved over from linux/atom/vim/etc to macos, vs code, and iterm2.
 As such, the old setup will be maintained for in /old, with the most recent files residing in the root directory.

+I've also added my windows terminal settings.json, it contains the settings I prefer for using wsl/Ubuntu for development on Windows